 Students seeking to challenge themselves may pursue a variety of our most rigorous courses with a selection of 30+ Honors, Advanced Studies (AS) & APs to choose from

 With an average class size of 16, our students are known, seen, and supported

-A 12.5 to 1 student-to-teacher ratio ensures that our teachers really get to know your student
+A 12-to-1 student-to-teacher ratio ensures that our teachers really get to know your student